cbkinase/PageRank/README.md

 $$ r_j = \frac{r_i}{3} + \frac{r_k}{4} $$

-Furthermore, given that page $j$ has 3 out-links, each out-link will vote with a weight of $j / 3$.
+Furthermore, given that page $j$ has 3 out-links, each out-link will vote with a weight of $r_j / 3$.

 More generally, we can define the "rank" $r_j$ for a page $j$ by saying that